 You still decide the strategy.
 The AI gives you a clearer picture so you’re not flying blind.

-Real-time customer support & WISMO resolution
+Real-time customer support and WISMO resolution

-But the good news is: a big chunk of those tickets are repeatable.
-Order status, delivery questions, returns, product information… An AI agent can resolve most of these end-to-end, instead of just drafting a reply for a human to send.
+Seasonality hurts the most in your inbox, and the good news is that a big chunk of those tickets are repeatable.
+Order status, delivery questions, returns and product information can mostly be resolved end to end, instead of the agent just drafting a reply for a human to send.

 A strong e-commerce AI agent should be able to: